luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 **pcaExplorer.**  Interactive visualization of DESeq2 output, including PCA plots, boxplots of counts and other useful summaries can be generated using the  [pcaExplorer](http://bioconductor.org/packages/pcaExplorer)  package.
 See the  *Launching the application* section of the package vignette.

+# Transformations
+Stastical exploration of multidimension data eg clustering & PCA works best when data has the same range of variance (homoskedastic).
+W

 # DESeq2 Visualisation
 http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#differential-expression-analysis
 https://www.bioconductor.org/help/course-materials/2016/CSAMA/lab-3-rnaseq/rnaseq_gene_CSAMA2016.html#exploratory-analysis-and-visualization